bicCluster/learning-cluster/README.md

 For now, the machines in the subnet are unable to connect the real internet.
 This is because the gateway does not forward their tcp/udp requests to the outside world.
 Thus we use `iptables` to tell gateway forwarding them.
 [This page](http://www.revsys.com/writings/quicktips/nat.html) is enough as a HOWTO wiki.
 If you want to know more about forwarding, check [this](http://www.howtogeek.com/177621/the-beginners-guide-to-iptables-the-linux-firewall/).
 After configuring iptables, all four machines should be able to connect to the Internet now, you can try to ping www.google.com on all four machines to test your configuration.

 You may want to confiture the iptables to block some incoming traffic and allow access only to particular protocols and ports.
 [Here](http://developer-should-know.tumblr.com/post/128018906292/minimal-iptables-configuration) is a quick introduction.
 Use `iptables -L -v` to check current valid rules.
 In case you wronly add a certain rule, use `iptable -D [rules]` to delete a cerain rules, check [this](https://www.digitalocean.com/community/tutorials/how-to-list-and-delete-iptables-firewall-rules) for reference.
+If you block or drop some important ports (i.e., 22, 8080), you might lose the SSH connection or HTTP connection.

 ### Tips